ALL FIRE OR RESCUE EMERGENCIES should be called in as 911.

 The department is staffed by part-time firefighters, except for the Fire Chief who is full time.
 The fire station is manned by six firefighters around the clock.
 We provide fire suppression service, emergency medical service, fire prevention and public education services.
 We respond to approximately 2,300 calls for assistance annually.
 Our primary response vehicles consist of two pumpers, one aerial truck and two advanced life support ambulances.

 Our manning strength of 72 firefighters is determined by city ordinance.
 This includes the Fire Chief, 5 Captains, 8 Lieutenants, and 57 firefighters.
-The Department is comprised of 5 Divisions: Emergency Operations, Emergency Medical Services, Facilities and Equipment, Communications, and Fire Prevention.
+The Department is comprised of 5 Divisions: Administration/Safety, Emergency Operations, Emergency Medical Services, Facilities and Equipment, and Fire Prevention.
 The Fire Chief is assisted by a full-time Administrative Assistant.
-Our organizational charts are available here.
-You can also review the Willowick Fire Department 2016 Annual Report.
+Our WFD 2017 Organizational Charts are available here.
+You can also review the WFD 2018 Annual Report.

 In order to maintain our certifications, Paramedics and EMT’s must complete specified hours of continuing education, depending on their certification level.
 Required continuing education can range from between 48 and 80 hours annually.

 Willoughby-on-the-Lake became the Village of Willowick in 1923 with a population of approximately 300 people.
 There is little early information regarding when the fire department was first established.
 Some of the information indicates it was established as a volunteer department in 1929.

 In 1934, the first police station was in a 3 story house at the intersection of Lakeshore Blvd. and Vine St. and part of the Village Hall.
 In 1948, a building was constructed at 31230 Vine St. which housed the City Hall, Police and Fire Depts.
 The Fire Department moved into its current location at the Municipal Safety Center at 30435 Lakeshore Blvd. in December of 1976.